 Chamonix 5x8 view cameras are primarily designed for outdoor landscape use.
-However, this format is used by photographers for portraiture, still life compositions, or any subject that might be rendered in other formats, such as 4x5, 5x7, etc. The view cameras are made with teak, and occasionally black cherry, combined with high density carbon fiber.
+However, this format is used by photographers for portraiture, still life compositions, or any subject that might be rendered in other formats, such as 4x5, 5x7, etc. The view cameras are made with teak combined with high density carbon fiber.
 The carbon fiber material is used for the camera's base plate to ensure the stability and rigidity of the camera.

 The Chamonix 5x8 view camera was developed for two reasons: